kilton/darcyai-sdk/README.md

 ## Building

+To prepare your Mac OS computer as a development environment for building Darcy AI applications, follow the [Mac OS X Environment Setup Guide](./SETUP_MACOS.md).

+Learn how to build and run a Darcy AI application using your favorite IDE with the [Build Guide](./BUILD.md).

+## Packaging

-Learn how to package your Darcy AI application into a container that includes all of the dependencies needed to run with the [Build Guide](./BUILD.md).
+Learn how to package your Darcy AI application into a container that includes all of the dependencies needed to run on many different devices with the [Packaging Guide](./PACKAGE.md).

-To prepare your Raspberry Pi board as a development environment for building Darcy AI applications, follow the [Raspberry Pi Environment Setup Guide](./SETUP_RPI.md).

-To prepare your Nvidia Jetson Nano board as a development environment for building Darcy AI applications, follow the [Jetson Nano Environment Setup Guide](./SETUP_JETSON.md).

 ## Deploying